Weston, Clevedon and Portishead Light Railway: Completion to Portishead

-The powers to construct the railway had run out in 1896 so another Act of Parliament was required.
-After some opposition from the Clevedon Urban District Council regarding the necessary level crossings, the Act was passed on 9 August 1899.
+The powers to construct the railway had run out in 1896 so another act of Parliament was required.
+After some opposition from the Clevedon Urban District Council regarding the necessary level crossings, the Weston Clevedon and Portishead Light Railways Act 1899 (62 & 63 Vict. c. ccxxi) was passed on 9 August 1899.
 In addition to allowing construction to be completed to Portishead by August 1904, it enabled the tramway to convert to a light railway with the name changed to the Weston, Clevedon and Portishead Light Railway Company.

 Financial difficulties continued.
 By 1904 the company was about £76,000 in debt so a new limited company, the Weston, Clevedon and Portishead Docks Railway, was formed with a capital of £120,000.
 The new company still found it difficult to raise enough money until September 1905, when £14,500 of 5% debentures were taken up by the Excess Insurance Company.
 In 1906, it borrowed £16,000 from other sources but was unable to repay the interest so the Excess Insurance Company provided funds up to £15,000 in March 1907 on the condition that the existing directors were replaced by new directors chosen by the insurance company.

 With money available again work could be completed on the new line to Portishead.
 It was inspected on 31 July 1907, and opened for traffic on 7 August.